Azure/ResourceModules/modules/recovery-services/vault/backup-fabric/protection-container/README.md

 ### Parameter: `location`

 Location for all resources.

 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

-### Parameter: `name`

-Name of the Azure Recovery Service Vault Protection Container.
-- Required: Yes
-- Type: string

 ### Parameter: `protectedItems`

 Protected items to register in the container.

 - Required: No
 - Type: array
 - Default: `[]`

-### Parameter: `recoveryVaultName`

-The name of the parent Azure Recovery Service Vault.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `sourceResourceId`

 Resource ID of the target resource for the Protection Container.

 - Required: No
 - Type: string
 - Default: `''`